Academic Catalogs

 (714) 895-8214

 The Puente Program is a two-semester learning community that includes three main components.
-The accelerated writing course sequence incorporates Latino and other multicultural authors with emphasis on English writing skills.
+The accelerated writing course sequence incorporates Latine and multicultural authors with an emphasis on English writing skills.
 Intensive counseling provides students with sustained, in-depth career and academic guidance throughout their enrollment in community college.
-Students then receive mentoring from members of the community who are recruited, trained, and matched with students to share career advice and personal experiences.
+Students receive mentoring from community members who are recruited, trained, and matched with students to share career advice and personal experiences.
 Students in the Puente Program enroll as a cohort in required coursework each semester and participate in the program as a true learning community that supports personal, academic, and cultural development of students.
+The Puente program is offered at GWC in conjunction with the Center for Educational Partnerships at the University of California, Berkeley.

-All students are eligible to enroll in the Puente program.
-Once enrolled in the Puente Program, students can continue to take advantage of Puente mentoring, counseling, and guidance while enrolled at Golden West College.
+All students are eligible to enroll in the Puente program who meet eligibility below.
+Once a student is enrolled in the Puente Program, students can continue to take advantage of Puente mentoring, counseling, and guidance while enrolled at Golden West College.

 Eligibility